Sdfeagt/reaktortask/README.md

 This is my implementation of the Reaktor pre-assignment for developer trainee position.
 This program uses mainly React, Express, Axios and Sass.
 Other libraries, such as Xml-js are used as well.

+This program is deployed to the internet.
+You may see it here : [Link](https://birdnest-9t8t.onrender.com/)

 ![Alt text](/frontend/public/logo192.png)
 *Picture of a drone annoying a geese created using DAAL·E*